arca-computing/MultipleDatePicker/README.md

 # What's new ?

+### Version 2.1.5
+Merged [PR#104](https://github.com/arca-computing/MultipleDatePicker/pull/104) to use a dropdown select for month as for years

 ### Version 2.1.4 (2.1.3 fixed)
 Merged [PR#101](https://github.com/arca-computing/MultipleDatePicker/pull/101) to pass moment variable through directive if you don't want to use global definition.